iterative/dvc.org/static/docs/get-started/agenda.md

 the same result together!

-The idea of the project is a simplified version of our [text classification tutorial](/doc/tutorials/deep).
+The idea of the project is a simplified version of our [Deep Dive Tutorial](/doc/tutorials/deep).
 It explores the NLP problem of predicting tags for a given StackOverflow question.
-For example, we might want a classifier that can flag (or predict) posts about Python by tagging them with `python`.
+For example, we might want a classifier that can classify (or predict) posts about Python by tagging them with `python`.

 ![](/static/img/example-flow-2x.png)

-This is a natural language processing context, but NLP isn't the only area where DVC can help.
-DVC is designed to be agnostic of frameworks, languages, etc. If you _have_ data files or datasets and/or you _produce_ data files, models, or datasets and you want to:
+This is a natural language processing context, but NLP isn't the only area of data science where DVC can help.
+DVC is designed to be agnostic of frameworks, languages, etc. If you have data files or datasets and/or you produce data files, models, or datasets and you want to:

 - Capture and save those <abbr>data artifacts</abbr> the same way you capture code